Shazam213/linkedin_resume_generator/README.md

 [Link to resume](./resources/siddhesh_linkedin_resume.html)

-### Note: The outputs were generated using Llama's API key because the OpenAI API Key was not available at the time of project creation.
+### Note: The outputs demonstrated in this project were generated using Llama's API key due to the unavailability of the OpenAI API key at the time of development.
+While this demonstrates the functionality, the final version of the application, once implemented with the OpenAI API key, is expected to produce outputs of higher quality and accuracy.
+This demonstration serves to illustrate the application's capabilities, and the final implementation will ensure optimal performance.